Pranayama Breathing Techniques:

-If you want to know more about pranayama and which are the most important pranayama breathing techniques this is the article you have to read!
-First things first, Pranayama is the conscious awareness of the breath: the life force that energizes and relaxes the body.
+Meditation and all yoga styles are influenced by different pranayama breathing techniques.
+Pranayama is the conscious awareness of the breath.
+The life force that energizes and relaxes the body.
 The term derives from the Sanskrit, prana, which means “life force”, and ayama, which means “extension”.

 Pranayama is an integral part of yoga.
 Controlled breathing allows both the rhythm of execution of yoga poses and relaxation of the mind, for meditation.
 This daily “involuntary action” of the body becomes a focal point in practice and much more, voluntary.

 Pranayama is the fourth aspect, or “limb”, of the spiritual practice of Ashtanga yoga.